diamantisk/openjdk9-sctp/README.md

 Inherits **OpenJDK**'s license as seen in LICENSE file.
 (The GNU General Public License (GPL))

 # Credits
-My name is **Diamantis Kyriakakis** and you may contact by using any of the following:
+My name is **Diamantis Kyriakakis** and you may contact me by using any of the following:
 - Email: diamantis.kiriakakis@gmail.com
 - Linked-In: https://www.linkedin.com/in/diamantis-kyriakakis-131b9a66